bluewingtitan/esp-luaworld/lua/readme.md

 Use require to import all available parts of the standard library, the custom library, and also other lua modules.
 The lua module search path is first /spiffs/ followed by /sd/lua/ and is searched for recursively (e.g. require("xyz/module") will be looked up under /spiffs/xyz/module.lua and /sd/lua/xyz/module.lua).

+Due to limitations of the plattform, require targeting other files works a bit differently, which will break some libraries:

+- require always is relative to the base search path, not the module directory (e.g. /xy/z.lua needs to use require("xy.b") to require /xy/b.lua)
+- require will not return anything, even if the loaded module returns.
+- require will fully execute all top-level code in the loaded module before returning.
+Use this to setup global variables as needed.

+This compromise was chosen carefully to still enable easy porting of most packages.

 ### lua standard library

 From the standard library the following are importable via use: